-From February 2025 new IT system functionality will be available to record if a First Nations client would prefer to have their assessment completed by a First Nations assessment organisation.
+From February 2025 new IT system functionality will be available to record if an Aboriginal and Torres Strait Islander client would prefer to have their assessment completed by an Aboriginal and Torres Strait Islander assessment organisation.
 This should be recorded when registering a client in the My Aged Care system and/or captured and confirmed when completing a client's demographic details during triage.
 It may also be recorded by an assessor during an assessment.
 The preference will then display in the client details as well as on the client's card.

 During the establishment period, some clients will make it through to assessment without their preference captured.
-Information about an older person's preference to be assessed by a First Nations assessment organisation should still be captured if the First Nations assessment organisation is not yet available in the older person's area.
+Information about an older person's preference to be assessed by an Aboriginal and Torres Strait Islander assessment organisation should still be captured if the Aboriginal and Torres Strait Islander assessment organisation is not yet available in the older person's area.
 The data collected will help to understand the demand for these services.
-Once First Nations assessment organisations become available, this information will be used to refer older people to these services for a reassessment or Support Plan Review.

-Client Scenario - capturing the preference for a First Nations Assessment Organisation even though there is not one available in the region.
+Once Aboriginal and Torres Strait Islander assessment organisations become available, this information will be used to refer older people to these services for a reassessment or Support Plan Review.
+Client Scenario - capturing the preference for an Aboriginal and Torres Strait Islander Assessment Organisation even though there is not one available in the region.

 SHARON is an aged care assessor working for an assessment organisation under the Single Assessment System, who is assessing an older Aboriginal and Torres Strait Islander Client, VIOLET.
-Sharon is up to date with what organisations are available in the region and knows there is not a First Nations assessment organisation available yet; but that there may be one in future.
+Sharon is up to date with what organisations are available in the region and knows there is not a Aboriginal and Torres Strait Islander assessment organisation available yet; but that there may be one in future.

-OPTION A: If there is no information in the FNAO preference field, Sharon needs to capture Violet's preference in case a First Nations assessment organisation becomes available in future.
+OPTION A: If there is no information in the FNAO preference field, Sharon needs to capture Violet's preference in case a Aboriginal and Torres Strait Islander assessment organisation becomes available in future.

-"Violet, there are First Nations assessment organisations starting to provide aged care assessments across Australia from July this year (2025).
+"Violet, there are Aboriginal and Torres Strait Islander assessment organisations starting to provide aged care assessments across Australia from July this year (2025).
 I can see that there is no preference logged in your record.
 There is not one available in this local region yet, but there may be one in future.
-If a First Nations aged care assessment organisation becomes available, would you prefer to receive future assessments from them?
+If an Aboriginal and Torres Strait Islander aged care assessment organisation becomes available, would you prefer to receive future assessments from them?
 If so, I can record your preference so that you can be directed to those services in the future"

-Violet indicates that she would prefer to be transferred to a First Nations assessment organisation in the future, and Sharon records the preference then continues to conduct the assessment.
+Violet indicates that she would prefer to be transferred to a Aboriginal and Torres Strait Islander assessment organisation in the future, and Sharon records the preference then continues to conduct the assessment.

 OPTION B: If there is a FNAO preference captured in the preference field.
-Sharon notes the preference for a First Nations assessment organisation and knows that there is not one available.
+Sharon notes the preference for a Aboriginal and Torres Strait Islander assessment organisation and knows that there is not one available.
 Sharon understands that this would have been explained to Violet at the point of triage.
 Sharon continues with the assessment as planned without asking Violet to unnecessarily confirm her preference multiple times.

 After the assessment Sharon advises Voilet that for continuity of care, any future reviews of her care will now come back to Sharon's organisation.
-Based on Violet's preferences, Sharon will keep that in place for now, and can transfer Violet to a First Nations organisation if available when the review is needed.
+Based on Violet's preferences, Sharon will keep that in place for now, and can transfer Violet to a Aboriginal and Torres Strait Islander organisation if available when the review is needed.